-A break in the part of your 5thmetatarsal bone closest to the foot is called a Jones fracture.
+A break in the part of your 5th metatarsal bone closest to the ankle is called a Jones fracture.
 This area of the bone has low blood flow.
 This makes healing difficult.

-If your bones are still aligned (meaning that the broken ends meet), you will probably wear a cast or splint for 6 - 8 weeks.
+If your bones are still aligned (meaning that the broken ends meet), you will probably wear a cast or splint for 6 to 8 weeks.

 If the bones are not aligned, you will need surgery.
 A bone doctor (orthopedic surgeon) will do your surgery.
-After surgery you will wear a cast for 6 - 8 weeks.
+After surgery you will wear a cast for 6 to 8 weeks.

 You can decrease swelling by

-Make an ice pack by putting ice in a zip lock plastic bag and wrapping a cloth around it.
+Make an ice pack by putting ice in a plastic bag and wrapping a cloth around it.

 For pain, you can use ibuprofen (Advil, Motrin, and others) or naproxen (Aleve, Naprosyn, and others).

-As you recover, you will be asked to begin moving your foot.
+As you recover, your provider will instruct you to begin moving your foot.
 This may be as soon as 3 weeks or as long 8 weeks after your injury.

 When you restart an activity after a fracture, build up slowly.
 If your foot begins to hurt, stop and rest.